tradle/cloudpal/README.md

-## Network (your personal VPN)
+## Your Network
 Cloud PC helps connects all your devices onto a single virtual network.
-Allow the outbound Internet from it and it becomes a Personal VPN.
+Allow the outbound Internet from CloudPC and it becomes a **Personal VPN**.

 ### Advantages of Personal over traditional VPN
 Traditional VPN offers protection of connecting you to the Internet securely.
 Personal VPN does that beter and paves the road for Cloud apps, which VPNs do not offer today.
-In addition, its modern design allows high speeds with low encryption overhead.

 | Traditional (shared) VPN | Personal VPN |
 | --- | --- |